Millennial love for Snapchat extends to the stock

 Snap declined to comment on trading in its shares.

-Companies with especially enthusiastic customer bases, such as action-camera maker GoPro Inc (GPRO.O), social games company Zynga Inc (ZNGA.O) and English soccer club Manchester United Plc (MANU.N), have in the past attracted fans to dabble in their IPOs.
+Companies with especially enthusiastic customer bases, such as action-camera maker GoPro Inc, social games company Zynga Inc and English soccer club Manchester United Plc , have in the past attracted fans to dabble in their IPOs.

 But the wildly popular Snapchat - with an average of about 158 million daily active users - appears to be taking the enthusiasm to another level, some analysts and brokers said.